NGC 1154

-NGC 1154's coordinates place it within the celestial sphere of the constellation Eridanus, a region known for hosting numerous galaxies.

-Possible interaction with NGC 1155

-NGC 1154 is in close proximity to the galaxy NGC 1155, with which it may be interacting.
+NGC 1154 is classified as an SB(rs)b galaxy, indicating that it is a barred spiral galaxy with a somewhat ring-like structure and closely wound spiral arms.
+It is positioned close to the galaxy NGC 1155, with which it may be interacting.
 A faint bridge of material appears to connect the two galaxies, suggesting tidal forces may be at play.

-Observation history

-NGC 1154 was discovered by Francis Leavenworth in 1885 as part of his deep-sky surveys.
-Modern observations have been carried out by surveys such as the Pan-STARRS and Sloan Digital Sky Survey (SDSS).

-Supernova

-One supernova has been observed in NGC 1154: SN 2011jp (type II-P, mag.
+One supernova has been observed in NGC 1154: SN 2011jp (Type II-P, mag.
 15.5) was discovered by Greg Bock on 27 December 2011.